My Response To The CES Letter

 I’m just going to be straightforward in sharing my concerns.
 Obviously, I’m a disaffected member who lost his testimony so it’s no secret which side I’m on at the moment.
 All this information is a result of over a year of intense research and an absolute rabid obsession with Joseph Smith and Church history.
 With this said, I’d be pretty arrogant and ignorant to say that I have all the information and that you don’t have answers.
 Like you, I put my pants on one leg at a time and I see through a glass darkly.
 You may have new information and/or a new perspective that I may not have heard or considered before.
 This is why I’m genuinely interested in what your answers and thoughts are to these issues.”

-He did say “I’m a disaffected member who lost his testimony so it’s no secret which side I’m on at the moment“.
-However, if you re-read his whole quote, his overall tone represents that he is sincere and genuine (In other words open to changing his mind).
-But his use of the word “apologist”, to me contradicts openness.
+He did say, “I’m a disaffected member who lost his testimony so it’s no secret which side I’m on at the moment“.
+However, if you re-read his whole quote, his overall tone represents that he is sincere and genuine (In other words, open to changing his mind).
+But his use of the word “apologist,” to me, contradicts openness.

 I’ve decided to put down in writing just about all the major concerns that I have.
 I went through my notes from my past year of research and compiled them together.
 It doesn’t make sense for me to just lay down 5 concerns while also having 20 other concerns that legitimately challenge the truth claims of the LDS Church.